 Urbia is documentation of Julia Suh’s observations and analyses of cities, communities and people, which kicked off with Gehl Architects’ ‘Tools for Change’ Masterclass in Copenhagen in 2013.
 After visiting 19 European cities over 9 weeks, she spent 6 months in Asia/Australasia, and returned to Sydney where she continues to write from.

 Urbia assesses urban environments and their relationships to socio-cultural behaviours of the inhabitants.
 Julia’s research included guest lectureship at Hanoi Architectural University, where she led lectures, seminars and studios under the title of Design for City Living.

-Julia is a registered architect and pioneering urban strategist specialising in human-centred design as a tool for social change and advocacy.
+Julia is a leading voice in citizen-led urbanism, and specialises in applying human-centred design as a tool for social change and advocacy.
 Julia has taught and practiced architecture, placemaking and urban design in New York, Auckland and Hanoi and Sydney, building an extensive knowledge of various communities; and urban spaces that support or neglect them.
 In 2017, Julia was one of 10 Australians to be awarded Westpac Social Change Fellowship.